odkr/sucgi/docs/build.md

 Setting environment variables or changing configuration files changes the values used to generate the **makefile** and **compat.h**.
-Defining Make or C preprocessor macros will override the values in those files.
+Defining Make or C preprocessor macros on the command line will override the values in those files.

 M4 macros are used by *configure*.
-They need, and can, only be defined if the **makefile** and **compat.h** are created without *configure* (see "Creating a configuration without *configure*" below).
+They only need to, and only can, be given on the command line if the **makefile** and **compat.h** are created by calling M4 directly, rather than via  *configure* (see "Creating a configuration without *configure*" below).

 ### C compiler (path)